What is a Customs Agent? And How to Become One? Joining The CBP.

 Customs agents work all over the country at land border crossings and in airports.

-These individuals are the first line of defense against a number of risks to national security.
+These individuals are the first line of defense against several risks to national security.

 Education Requirements